UltraCart/rest_api_v2_sdk_java/docs/WebhookApi.md

 <a name="getWebhookLogSummaries"></a>
 # **getWebhookLogSummaries**
-> WebhookLogSummariesResponse getWebhookLogSummaries(webhookOid, requestId, beginDate, endDate, status, event, orderId, request, duration, limit, offset, since)
+> WebhookLogSummariesResponse getWebhookLogSummaries(webhookOid, limit, offset, since)

 Retrieve the log summaries